openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 A :index:`compile-time error` occurs if signatures of these methods are overload-equivalent (see :ref:`Overload-Equivalent Signatures`).

-A class that implements such interface can use :ref:`Class Method Overloading` or :ref:`Method Overload Signatures`. *Method overloading* is recommended.

 .. index::
    interface
    method
    overloading
    method overloading
-   signature
    overload-equivalent method

 Overloading methods used in a class are represented in the example below: